Introduction & Basics

 The length of the bulb depends on the fixture itself.
 You should look at the old bulb for the measurement, and new bulbs are sold in inches.
 If you don’t have the bulb and can’t find the measurement on the fixture, measure where the bulb goes including where the prongs fit into.

 Compact Florescent Lights (CFL)

-These are coiled florescent tubes that are made to look like classic light bulbs and fit into screw-in bases.
+These are coiled florescent tubes that fit into screw-in bases.
 They run a little bit warmer than a normal florescent but they do not produce much more heat so cannot be used for heating.
 They are great for daytime viewing only and they cannot be used at night regardless of their color.
 (In other words, no using a black or red CFL party bulbs!)
-They can be found in any place that sells bulbs for your home.
+They can usually be found in any place that sells bulbs for your home.

 CFL bulb in 10 inch clamp lamp from hardware store.

 The great thing about CFLs is that they naturally run on a very low wattage and produce much more light than a comparable sized incandescent bulb.
 What this means is that if you have a fixture that only supports a 25W bulb, you aren’t limited to 25W of dull yellow light anymore - with a 25W CFL you’ll get the equivalent of 100W of bright white light!

 Watch the color of the bulbs when buying – for a nice, clean, bright looking tank you’ll want to look for “daylight” bulbs.
 “Soft white” bulbs put out a very yellow-looking light.